 When seeking an expungement, an attorney is not required to petition the courts or SBI; however, an attorney can be a valuable resource in making sure the petitioner is eligible, fills out the forms correctly and properly presents the case for an expungement to the court.7

-How To Find Someone in a Delaware State Prisons & Federal Offenders Transferred Elsewhere
+How To Find Someone in a Delaware State Prison & See Which Federal Offenders Were Transferred Elsewhere

 Delaware does not have a federal prison so federal inmates may be shipped out of state.
 To check all federal prisons, use the Bureau of Prisons Inmate Locator.